LucienLee/AlignTo/README.md

 - Align right relative to key object
 - Align top relative to key object
 - Align bottom relative to key object
-- Align horzonial center relative to key object
+- Align horizontal center relative to key object
 - Align vertical center relative to key object
-- Align horzonial and vertical center relative to key object
+- Align horizontal and vertical center relative to key object
-- Align layers automactically with bottom or top layer of a group layers
+- Align layers automatically with bottom or top layer of a group layers

 ## Installation